How Old Is Your House? 11 Ways to Check Your Home’s Age

 7. Reach out to the local historical society

-Your local historical society could be a treasure trove of information as its function is to preserve the history of the town.
-The details for your home could be found within its records or maps to provide the entire chronicle of your home, including the year it was built.
+Your local historical society could be a treasure trove of information, as it is dedicated to preserving the town’s history.
+The details of your home can be found in its records or maps, providing a complete chronicle, including the year it was built.

 8. Review fire insurance maps

 If you can’t find the age of your home through traditional methods, fire insurance maps may be able to help you.
-These dated maps were originally used by fire insurance underwriters as a way to have a record of all the structures built in a particular area.
-Detailed maps often were color coded with a key of the building materials and their level of fire resistance.
+These dated maps were originally used by fire insurance underwriters to maintain a record of all the structures built in a particular area.

 9. Research the style of your home’s architecture